 It really is not difficult to master the skill or art of solar cooking.
 Many of the same skills that you use for traditional cooking methods will serve just fine when applied to solar cooking.
-The two biggest factors that will have much bearing on your cooking effectiveness will probably be time constraints (including weather) and efficiency in preparing and putting your ingredients together.
+The two biggest factors that will have much bearing on your cooking effectiveness will probably be time constraints (including weather) as well as efficiency in preparing and putting your ingredients together.

 Are you a solar cook?...Share some of your own tips, tricks, techniques, and ideas on how you have gotten more out of your solar cookers and recipes.
 Share your tips

-Time constraints will be determined by time of day for most effective cooking and also hours available to the cook.
+Time constraints will be determined by time of year, time of day and also hours available for most effective cooking .

 The most ideal time of the day for cooking in a solar cooker is between the hours of 10:00 AM and 4:00 PM, this being possible in the summer time when the sun is directly overhead for a longer period of the day.
 In the middle of Winter your "ideal" time will be reduced to between roughly 11:30 to 2:30 PM.

-(In the middle of the summer I have started my cooking as early as 8:30 AM and have gone to 6:30 PM and was able to cook several dishes in one day in only one cooker.
+(In the middle of the summer I have started my cooking as early as 8:30 AM and have gone as late as 6:30 PM and was able to cook several dishes in one day in only one cooker.
 I do now have more than one solar cooker in my collection, which enables me to cook even larger quantities.)

 From mid fall on through to mid spring, ideal cooking time is reduced as the sun continues to fall further into the southern horizon here in the United States.
 Ideal times would be more along the lines of 11:00 AM, and later, to about 3:00 PM, or earlier.
 This does not mean that you need to put the cooker away for the winter; it just means a little bit more ingenuity is required to take advantage of the cooking time available.